Delhi excise dept cancels a liquor supply tender suspecting cartelisation | Education

 - India

-The Delhi government's Excise Department, which is under the scanner with a CBI probe recommended by the lieutenant governor, has cancelled a tender suspecting cartelisation, for the supply of country liquor in the city, officials said Wednesday.
+The Delhi government's Excise Department, which is under the scanner with a CBI probe recommended by the lieutenant governor, has cancelled a tender suspecting cartelisation, for the supply of country liquor in the city, officials said.

-''The department cancelled the tender for the supply of country liquor in 2022-23 after it was found that the bidders were suspectedly pooling their resources to keep the highest bid low,'' said an official.
+''The department cancelled the tender for the supply of country liquor in 2022-23 after it was found that the bidders were suspectedly pooling their resources to keep the highest bid low,'' said an official Wednesday.

 Meanwhile, in a related development, the officials said about three-four companies that were issued licences for the retail sale of Indian manufactured foreign liquor could shut shop in coming days over several issues, bringing down the number of operational vends in the city to around 400.